 The University of Wisconsin has yet to be explicitly involved in this story, but if Wilson’s recruitment was any indication, we have at least four months to go before we get any resolution.
 At the least, O’Brien’s situation is worth keeping an eye on as Jon Budmayr and Bart Houston prepare for spring practices.

-Topics: Danny O'brien
+Tags: Danny O'brien